Imagine Magazine, Fall 2004

 "If creativity with a capital C is largely beyond our control, living a creative personal life is not," says Csikszentmihalyi.
 "And in terms of ultimate fulfillment, the latter may be the most important accomplishment."

 Kelle Walsh is a journalist based in Santa Cruz, California.
-Article is reprinted with permission from Imagine Magazine (Fall, 2004).
+This article is reprinted with permission from Imagine Magazine (Fall, 2004).
 Sources: The Creative Habit: Learn it and Use it for Life, by Twyla Tharp (Simon & Schuster, 2004); "A great way to spark creativity," Inc.com., May 2001.

 To be creative means to bring something new into being.
 You have to step outside of your comfort zone to see the world through fresh, creative eyes, and to allow yourself to play a bit.
 You may be surprised by what inspires your inner child.
 Here are some fun ways to limber up your right brain and step onto a creative path.

 Not the grown-up kind that require directions and warranties, but real toys, like the ones you loved as a kid.
 Keep them on hand to play with at will.

 Why did you choose that name?
 Think about what you would want your name to say about you.

 For at least 15 minutes, noticing every thing they do.
 Make up stories about their lives.

 Start carrying a notebook and write (or draw) anything that inspires you, whether it be song lyrics, names for a not-yet-planned-for child, a design for a pair of totally impractical shoes, your dream dinner-party guest list.